• Skip to primary navigation

 5. On the next screen, select Desktop or any other location, where you want to save the screenshot.

-The Gaming Mode in Windows 10/11 allows you to capture screenshots and even record Game Play Footage while playing Video Games on your computer.
+The Gaming Mode in Windows 11/10 allows you to capture screenshots and even record Game Play Footage while playing Video Games on the computer.

-After this you will be able to take Screenshots and record game play clips while playing games on your computer using the Xbox app in Windows 10/11.
+After this you will be able to take Screenshots while playing games using the Xbox app on your computer.

 Related